 AAE Investment Guidelines

 The reserves are today split into two deposit accounts which generates bank charges.
-In order to limit these costs, the Board wants to investigate investment possibilities.
+In order to limit these costs and to increase returns, the Board wants to investigate investment possibilities.

 The financial management of the AAE reserves has to be in line with the following principles :

-The investment objective is to generate a non-negative return, gross of inflation, considering the prudent person principle.
+The investment objective is to generate a non-negative return in nominal values.
 The base currency must be Euro.
 The money should be available at any time.
-The choice of assets adheres to AAE’s ethical values particularly regarding sustainability.
+The choice of assets adheres to AAE’s ethical values particularly regarding sustainability and to the prudent person principle.

 The Honorary Treasurer proposes the choice of assets and the financial management of reserves to the board.